behandlingsoversikt/records-of-processing-activities-gui/README.md

 - Build a Docker container using the following command:
   - `docker build -t records-of-processing-activities-gui .`
 - Run the container using the following comand:
-  - `docker run -d -p 8141:8000 -e OIDC_ISSUER records-of-processing-activities-gui`
+  - `docker run -d -p 8141:8000 -e OIDC_ISSUER -e RECORDS_OF_PROCESSING_ACTIVITIES_URL records-of-processing-activities-gui`

 #### Running application using Docker Compose